 Accumulating One-Time Notifications

-While one-time notifications can only be used once (as the name might imply), you can accumulate multiple OTNs for a single subscriber.
+While one-time notifications can only be used once (as the name might imply), you can accumulate multiple OTNs for a single contact.
 The catch is that each one must be requested separately.
-So if you have five different things you want to send a subscriber, they’ll need to agree to each one individually.
+So if you have five different things you want to send a contact, they’ll need to agree to each one individually.

 One-Time Notification Content